How to stay effective remotely with online collaboration tools

 While some of these companies are definitely the large goliath tech firms like Microsoft and Apple, there are also plenty of smaller start-ups that have begun taking the market by storm with some of their most unique and useful online tools.
 Some of these you might have already heard about, while some might be new to even digitally native readers.

-To better illustrate how each online tool navigates a particular problem, we’ve categorized the most popular online tools today into 5 different archetypes.
-Each category will likely have online tools that have features that can be included in another category, but these just further enforce the different efficiencies you can find with online tools with their multiple functionalities.
+To better illustrate how each online tool navigates a particular problem, we have categorized the most popular online collaboration tools today into 5 different archetypes.
+Each category will likely have online tools that have features that can be included in another category, but these just further enforce the different efficiencies you can find with online collaboration tools with their multiple functionalities.

 What sets these digital whiteboards apart from something as simple as a free-form “paint” editor is that these were specifically designed for team collaboration purposes.
 Hence, most online digital whiteboards come with additional features that can help you facilitate a team meeting or a brainstorming session.
 You’ll have the ability to share and export the whiteboard to various channels, while the whiteboard itself will include tools like connectors, sticky notes, and even pre-built templates to help you get started on a session.